dr-matt-smith/karate-grading-prep-2022/01_WHITE10kyu_to_ORANGE9kyu.md

   - outside (forearm) block – Middle (Chudan)

 **Mae Geri**
-  - front snap kick (snap out and back quickly – strike with ball of foot)
+  - front snap kick (knee nice and high, then snap foot out and back quickly – striking with ball of foot)
-    - Middle (Chudan) your chest
+    - Middle (Chudan) your chest height
-    - High (Jodan) your chin
+    - High (Jodan) your chin hieight
   - kick is from Zenkutsu Dachi (front stance) with hands/fists to the side

 ## KUMITE (sparring)